Zach Colman (00:05):

 Well, I think to your point too, I would say I’ll go right ahead and argue that a brand isn’t just a logo either, in the opposite direction.
 Right. and I think more and more so as people have increased access to call it globalization, you could, we in North America can hear or see brands in Australia or in parts of Asia or whatever way quicker than we ever used to.
 Right. and there’s, and, and the opposite as well, right.
 That those on other sides of the world can hear or see about brands, way quicker because of the internet and so forth.
 But before all that stuff aside, I do think that brands more importantly are beyond just that image of the logo.
 It’s actually what they stand for. and consumers are smarter today for the most part I’d like to think.
 And, they’re much more conscious about what the brands that they choose to purchase from or services that they, they, they make use of the stand for.

 Greg Amiel (28:11):

 and that, in my opinion, can go in a variety of, of, of ways.
-But I think brand statements are, are, are rooted in things like, integrity or, or innovation or, excitement, right?
-What are those emotions and sentiments that these brands make you feel as, as a consumer, and athlete should look to reflect the same, in a sense you, you could look at, I’m trying to think of, you know, the, the bad boy Dennis Rodman, that, that once was, it was different. not everybody agreed with his approach and his philosophy.
+But I think brand statements are, are, are rooted in things like integrity or, or innovation or, excitement, right?
+What are those emotions and sentiments that these brands make you feel as, as a consumer, and athlete should look to reflect the same, in a sense you, you could look at, I’m trying to think of, you know, the the bad boy Dennis Rodman, that, that once was, it was different? not everybody agreed with his approach and his philosophy.
 However, there was something incredibly captivating about someone who was kind of breaking the rules or reaching for some sort of freedom that other players never really looked to reach for. and that may have inspired other people to do something similar in their lives.
-Isn’t it, it’s not wreak havoc and do some of the crazy things, but maybe reach for that freedom that they were looking to in a job or in their, in their careers.
+Isn’t it, it’s not wreaking havoc and doing some of the crazy things, but maybe reaching for that freedom that they were looking for in a job or in their, in their careers.

 Greg Amiel (29:23):